gabybudel/gabybudel/README.md

 **2019 - 2024**
 Delft University of Technology, Network Architecture and Services, Delft, The Netherlands
-PhD in Artificial Intelligence Networking
+Ph.D. in Artificial Intelligence and Network Science
 In collaboration with KPN in the NExTWORKx program

 **2018 - 2019**